 This has led to a significant rise in the number of flexible instalment loans.
 With a payday loan, the loan was typically repaid in a lump sum at or near the borrowers pay day.
-With an instalment loan, as the name implies, payment is broken up into a series of smaller payments (or instalments).
+With an instalment loan, as the name implies, payment is broken up into a series of smaller repayments (or instalments).
 For example, a person buying a second hand car may wish to take out a loan to fund part or all of the purchase.
 After agreeing the repayment period and after a loan is approved, the money is deposited into the individual’s bank account and they are given the agreed amount of time to repay the balance (plus interest) back to the lender.
 For different products, with different lenders and with different personal circumstance, repayment times can vary.
 The majority of loan providers as we shall see later offer products ranging between weeks and 12 months.

 A major benefit of instalment loans can be the offer of flexible repayment periods.
 Rather than being forced to pay the lump sum at once, borrowers who opt for a flexible instalment loan agree to a repayment plan that is stretched out over a period of time but which also offers them flexibility in repayment, allowing often for over payments thereby saving on interest.
 Not all offerings are the same and there are significant differences in costs as can be seen.